kennethsantianez/n8n-workflow-automation-spreadsheet-db/README.md

-# 📦 Import n8n Workflow (JSON File)
+# DATA TO SPREADSHEET WORKFLOW AUTOMATION
+"This workflow will automatically creating your data into spreadsheet file/XLSX file."

-Follow these steps to download and import the workflow into your local n8n setup.
+Follow these steps to download and import the workflow into your n8n setup.

 ---